twhume/numbo/README.md

 - OK, made it so rand-block can use sub-blocks
 - (2020.09.08-13.07.57) Did a full test.
 A bit better, avg solutions=3.1, time=989, %age solved=64%, % blank = 19% (TAGGED to v1.06)

-v 1.06
+### v1.06

 - Updating to use samplers
 - Turned down FREQ_PUMP_TARGET to 20 to avoid overfocusing on a solution
 - (2020.09.09-10.23.47) avg solutions=1.2, avg time=1136, % solved=52, % blank=59
 - Turned FREQ_PUMP_TARGET back to 10 - that %age blank is hideous
 - (2020.09.10-07.28.07) avg solutions=1.2, avg time=1032, % solved=58, % blank=36

-So something about sampling must be broken....
+- So something about sampling must be broken....
 - In seek-facsimile, 20+20=40 maps to 22+22, which cannot be satisfied
 - Error is in (map (comp cy/closest-node misc/int-k) (pn/filter-links-for (:links calc) :param))
 - This allows the same parameter to be pulled twice - cy/closest-node needs to take multiple parameters